 Considered well off the beaten tourist track, this region doesn’t receive as many visitors as other parts of New Zealand.
 Those who do make the trip can explore the spectacular surf beaches, lush bush walks and beautiful waterfalls without dealing with swarms of people.
 Being so removed gives this area a naturally slower pace of life that can only be appreciated by lingering for a few days.
-The small towns nestled away in Tokomaru Bay and Maraehako Bay are but two of the examples of ideal spots to kick back and relax on the coast without a care or the crowds.
+The small town nestled away in Maraehako Bay is an example of an ideal spot to kick back and relax on the coast without a care or the crowds.

 How to get there